litarusso/UFO_Analysis/README.md

 ## Summary:
 This analysis is a perfect opportunity for people interested in UFO sightings.
 However, this page could be more appealing with interactivity.
-As it is not interactive and without pictures, it is not a presentable page.
+As it is not interactive and does not contain pictures, it is not a presentable page.

 My suggestions for improving this project are below:

 -  There are no pictures or videos on that HTML page.
-We can add some pictures ad videos to the page.
+We can add some pictures and videos to the page.
 In addition, we can add some links to the web pages that are about UFO sightings.

 -  I can add a new button that will open an interactive box to let people write their experiences with UFOs.
-We will add that data as well to the data page.

--  To clean the multiple data and wrong spellings.
-So I have to write an additional cleaning code and run that code from time to time.
+-  To clean the multiple data and wrong spellings, I have to write an additional cleaning code and run that code from time to time.

 Thank you for giving me the opportunity of doing this project.